nanotee/nvim-lua-guide/README.md

 print(vim.inspect(vim.g.some_global_variable)) -- { key1 = "value", key2 = 300 }
 ```

+Some variable names may contain characters that cannot be used for identifiers in Lua.
+You can still manipulate these variables by using this syntax: `vim.g['my#variable']`.

 To delete one of these variables, simply assign `nil` to it:

 ```lua